 6. “OK Google, Do You Have an Imagination?”

-Just because Google Home is programmed for certain responses doesn’t mean it can’t think outside the box:
+Even though Google Assistant is programmed for certain responses, it can still think outside the box:

 7. “Hey Google, I’m Naked”

 Giving Google Home a little too much information doesn’t faze it at all.
-Telling it that you’re wearing nothing other than your birthday suit results in an amusingly straightforward response:
+One of the funny things to say to Google Home is that you’re wearing nothing other than your birthday suit.
+This results in an amusingly straightforward response:

 “If you’re going out like that, I can check the weather for you.”

-Please, for everyone around you’s sake, don’t go out like that.
+Please, for the sake of everyone around you, don’t go out like that.
 Put on some clothes.

 8. “OK Google, What Do You Think of Alexa?”

 Google Home is just one of the smart speakers vying for a spot in your home.
-Its biggest competitor is Amazon’s Echo, powered by Alexa.
+Its biggest competitor is the Amazon Echo, powered by Alexa.
 So what does Google think of its rival?

 Hmm, it’s quite cordial.
 They’ll even have a conversation if you get them together!